 The Dimensions Program is committed to assisting students in having a rewarding internship, independent study, and/or job shadowing experience.
 It is our goal that any student who wishes to complete an internship or independent study is able to do so.
 Dimensions does this through the following ways:

-- By working collaboratively with the Career Engagement Center to help you locate an internship opportunity and prepare you for that opportunity.
+- By working collaboratively with the Career & Civic Engagement Center to help you locate an internship opportunity and prepare you for that opportunity.

 - By setting up job shadowing opportunities for you via a network of Cornell alumni and friends of the College.